 It’s a new decade and times are changing on the leadership landscape

 We’ve entered 2020 – a brand new year and a new decade and look at the leaders around us.
-Now, whatever your political views, it’s pretty clear that there are questionable leadership styles both in the UK and the US.
+Whatever your political views are, it’s pretty clear that there are questionable leadership styles in the UK and the US.
 Arguably these don’t tally up with the demands and expectations of leaders in the corporate world.
 So what does a leader look like in the 20s?

 Be more Finland

 Things are changing though and Finland is a prime example.
 It’s hugely encouraging to see that not only their PM, but all the leaders of political parties, are female.
 Isn’t it a fantastic landscape where this can happen?
 Sadly in contrast the UK and the US seem hugely far off that prospect.

 The reasons for this iconic achievement in Finland have been attributed to their long-standing flexible working policy.
-This is as well having an ingrained view on equal shared parental leave for men and women and their overall attitude to equal opportunities in the workplace.
+This is part is around having an ingrained view on equal shared parental leave for men and women.
+Closely aligned to this is their overall attitude to equal opportunities in the workplace.

 Women don’t have the roadblocks that perhaps they do in the UK and the US.
 This allows them to fairly grow through the leadership ranks which is wonderful stuff.
 In contrast take a look at the CEOs of the FTSE100 – there are more Chief Execs called Steve than there are women.

 Gender targets are being aimed for as 50% of new FTSE100 chiefs should be women and 33% board positions should be women by 2020 but we’re still a way off.

 Coming back to the leadership styles that are evidenced in our day-to-day, there is definitely shift in terms of style and approach.